These terms were last updated on 15/04/2021. These terms are effective from 15th April 2021.

 These terms shall be governed by English law, except that if you live in Wales, Scotland or Northern Ireland there may be certain mandatory applicable laws of your country which apply for your benefit and protection in addition to or instead of certain provisions of English law.

-Please submit any questions you have about these terms or any complaint or concern in relation to any Service by email to email@example.com, or write to us at the above address.
+Please submit any questions you have about these terms or any complaint or concern in relation to any Service by email to firstname.lastname@example.org, by freephone to 0800 0745560 (during normal UK office hours) for general enquiries, technical or administrative support or write to us at Ieso Digital Health (UK) Limited, The Jeffreys Building, Cowley Road, Cambridge, CB4 0DS.